 "Kids identify themselves as soldiers, because they live in war zone communities," Bocanegra says.
 "They make the parallels between, veterans, you know, carry guns, we carry guns.
 They got ranks, we got ranks.
-They got their army uniforms, we got our gang colors.
+They got their Army uniforms, we got our gang colors.
 And the list went on and on."

-On a Saturday morning late last year at Chicago's Kelly Hall YMCA, a group of seven veterans — a mix of black, white and Latino men, some of whom grew up in the same neighborhoods as the teens — sit in a circle.
+On a Saturday morning late last year at Chicago's Kelly Hall YMCA, seven veterans — a mix of black, white and Latino men, some of whom grew up in the same neighborhoods as the teens — sit in a circle.
 The dozen or so boys shuffle in one by one.
 Some are cheerful, some sullen with sweatshirt hoods and baseball caps pulled low.
 They grab granola bars and take a seat.

 Mikhail Dasovich is a 25-year-old Marine Corps veteran helping to lead the session.
-He joined Urban Warriors after seeing a flyer about the program at his therapist's office where he was getting help for PTSD.
+He joined Urban Warriors after seeing a flier about the program at his therapist's office where he was getting help for PTSD.

 The tough stories started from the very first meeting, Dasovich recalls.